Primary schools ranked: 15 best-performing schools in Lancashire area

-The best performing primary schools in Hyndburn have been ranked based on the latest academic attainment data.
+The best performing primary schools in Pendle have been ranked based on the latest academic attainment data.

 Join our new WhatsApp Community to get the latest news and top stories from across Lancashire directly to your phone.

-We’ve analysed the government data to reveal the Hyndburn primary schools with the highest reading, writing and maths scores.
+We’ve analysed the government data to reveal the Pendle primary schools with the highest reading, writing and maths scores.

 The overall score takes into consideration the average marks and the percentage of pupils achieving at a higher standard and the overall percentage of pupils at the schools achieving their expected standard.

-So here are the 15 best Hyndburn schools based on academic performance:
+So here are the 15 best schools in the Pendle based on academic performance:

 Comment Guidelines